Portable Air Monitor Bump Testing/Calibration

 The following chart lists which calibration cylinders and regulators are compatible with each other:

 |17 Liter||X||Male||Female||CGA 600|

-Regulator: This item is used to regulate the rate of gas released from the calibration gas cylinder.
+Regulator: This is used to control the rate of gas released from the calibration gas cylinder.
 There are several points to consider when choosing the correct regulator to match the calibration gas cylinder:

-- Cylinder size: the regulator needs to match the size cylinder you are using.
+- Cylinder size: The regulator needs to match the size cylinder you’re using.
 Be mindful to read the cylinder label to determine the cylinder size if trying to match it to a regulator.
-Appearances may be deceiving as a manufacturer can vary the wall thickness and pressure the gas is stored under; not all dimensions of cylinders indicate the same capacity
+Appearances may be deceiving as a manufacturer can vary the wall thickness and pressure the gas is stored under; not all dimensions of cylinders indicate the same capacity.

 - Demand or Fixed Flow:

 Tubing: Used to capture the calibration gas and funnel it towards the air monitor.
-It typically comes in three foot lengths.
+It typically comes in three-foot lengths.
 If using chlorine or ammonia calibration gas, Teflon/FEP tubing is required.
-It is suggested to change the tubing annually to ensure it has not been damaged over time.
+It is suggested to change the tubing annually to help ensure it has not been damaged over time.

 Calibration adaptor/cup/cap: Used to direct and trap the calibration gas so it flows over the sensors of the instrument.
 This item most often is included when purchasing the instrument; however, some manufacturers require the item to be purchased separately.

 Docking/Calibration Station: Used to house all the calibration equipment in one place and is offered to make the calibration process more convenient.
-The user docks the monitor and the station runs through a hands free calibration/or a bump test process and the air monitor is ready for use.
-It varies from manufacturer to manufacturer what items are included in each station.
-They are not universal and need to be compatible with specific models from one manufacturer.
-Please note, remember to purchase a demand flow regulator when using a docking/calibration station.
+The user docks the monitor and the station runs through a hands-free bump test/calibration process to help prepare the air monitor for use.
+The items included in each station vary from manufacturer to manufacturer.
+These stations are not universal and must be used with compatible monitors.
+Please note: Remember to purchase a demand flow regulator when using a docking/calibration station.